SimVascular/simvascular.github.io-archive/source/documentation/modeling/_thresholding.md

 To scale a contour (interactively):

-	Move the cursor to the other control point (conncted to the central point by a short line) Press and hold the left mouse button at the point Move the mouse to scale the contour
+	Move the cursor to the other control point (connected to the central point by a short line) Press and hold the left mouse button at the point Move the mouse to scale the contour